 - Working constructively with organisations to identify viable new uses for redundant or under-used buildings.

 - Providing vital financial assistance in the form of grants and competitive loans.

 - Putting people in touch with other organisations working in their area.

 The AHF’s lending resources derive from government grants, donations and accumulated surplus of income over expenditure.
-AHF grant programmes are financed by interest on loans and bank deposits and grant-aid from English Heritage, Historic Scotland, Cadw and the Northern Ireland Environment Agency.
+AHF grant programmes are financed by interest on loans and bank deposits and grant-aid from Historic England, Historic Environment Scotland, Cadw and the Northern Ireland Environment Agency.